throwpedro/composers-api/README.md

 Small rest api example built with slim framework

+ - Have php and composer installed
  - ```composer install```
- - You need mysql database
+ - You will need access to a mysql database
+ - php -S localhost:8080 to run it locally